ventus-ag/docs/_docs/tutorials/kubeflow.md

 - Make direction and download the config file with default login credentials:
   - Make direction:
 <br />    `mkdir -p ${KF_DIR}`
-  - Go to new folder which will be created
 <br />    `cd ${KF_DIR}`
   - Download the config file:
 <br />    `wget -O kfctl_existing_arrikto.yaml $CONFIG_URI`